PotatoZip/Tetris-Cpp-Game/README.md

 # Tetris - C++ Game

 This is Tetris game designed and implemented with SFML library that provides a simple graphical user interface.
-The game uses tetromino system that includes 7 block shapes and their behaviour.
+The game uses tetromino system that includes 7 block shapes and define their behaviour.

 ## Installation